 Executive Director: Brad Bills

-Brad grew up in Medford, was active in many sports and was impacted by the ministry of Fellowship of Christian Athletes while in high school.
+Brad grew up in Medford, was active in many sports and was impacted by the organization Fellowship of Christian Athletes.
 He attended UO, graduating with a degree in Business – Finance.
 After spending most of his life in Southern Oregon, he is excited to be in Eugene where his family has lived for many years.
-Brad enjoys playing golf, running, hiking, reading and spending time at a family cabin on the Upper Rogue River.
+Brad enjoys playing golf, running, hiking, reading, and attending Duck athletic events.

-While he has many years of nonprofit leadership experience, he acknowledges he has much to learn about teen homelessness and the significant challenges these young people face.
-He looks forward to learning, serving and encouraging the local Christian community to be involved in loving and impacting these kids.
+While he has many years of nonprofit leadership experience, he has been on a fast track to learn about youth homelessness and the significant challenges these young people face.
+He looks forward to continuing to learn, serving, and encouraging the local community to be more engaged in loving and impacting these kids.

 Resource Center Manager: Starla Froehlich